 You may also like: Dozza, Italy Travel Guide

 Wedged between Europe and Asia, Istanbul is one of the cheapest European cities to fly to any time of year.
-This is made possible by Turkish Airlines, the largest airline carrier in the world, which services 315+ destinations.
+This is thanks to Turkish Airlines, the largest airline carrier in the world, servicing 315+ destinations.
+As such, Istanbul is a major gateway to both Europe and Asia.

-Expect to pay somewhere between $470 and $840 on roundtrip fares from the US.
+Expect to pay between $419 and $850 on roundtrip fares from the US.
 Sometimes, you can get an even better deal by doing a layover in Istanbul en route to another destination.
 Turkish Airlines offers a stopover program where you can receive free hotels and a city tour during a long layover.

 Read next: Why You Should Visit Istanbul on a Layover

 This is a funny one.
 Cork isn’t your typical world-class city, but surprisingly, you’ll find some amazing flight deals here from select US destinations.
-Every once in a while, as I’m perusing cheap flights to Europe, I’m inclined to take one…though I haven’t been yet!
+In fact, I’ve recently seen international flights to Cork from the United States for under $360.
+Every once in a while, as I’m perusing budget flights to Europe, I’m inclined to take one…though I haven’t been yet!

 Fun fact: Cork is the second largest city in Ireland and is considered the foodie capital of the country!